JadenTaylor7/startup/README.md

 ## Get, delete, post personal notes

 For the request [GET]/fav/george what is logged?

-Answer, paul george john
+Answer: paul george john

-Why: because we are using a GET, so only the .use and .get will be called. .put won't be called.
+Why: because we are using a GET, so only the .use and .get will be called. .put won't be called. .use is global, meaning all types will call .use
 ```js
 app.use(function (req, res, next) {
   console.log('paul');